sonialagunac/sonialagunac.github.io/content/_index.md

       order: desc
     design:
       # Choose a layout view
+      view: citation #citation # change to data-title-summary, also cute
+      # Reduce spacing
+      spacing:
+        padding: [0, 0, 0, 0]
+  - block: collection
+    id: newsnew
+    content:
+      title: '🗞️ Recent News'
+      text: '<a href="/news" style="text-decoration: underline;">See all News >></a>'
+      subtitle: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      # page_type: news_col
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        # author: ""
+        # category: ""
+        # tag: ""
+        # exclude_featured: false
+        # exclude_future: false
+        # exclude_past: false
+        # publication_type: ""
+        folders:
+          - news_col
+        # featured_only: true
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
+    design:
+      # Choose a layout view
       view: data-title-summary #citation # change to data-title-summary, also cute
       # Reduce spacing
       spacing: